History of the graphical user interface: GEM (Graphics Environment Manager)

 Digital Research (DRI) created GEM as an add-on program for personal computers.
 GEM was developed to work with existing CP/M and MS-DOS compatible operating systems on business computers such as IBM PC compatibles.
 It was developed from DRI software, known as GSX, designed by a former PARC employee.
 Its similarity to the Macintosh desktop led to a copyright lawsuit from Apple Computer, and a settlement which involved some changes to GEM.
 This was to be the first of a series of "look and feel" lawsuits related to GUI design in the 1980s.

 GEM received widespread use in the consumer market from 1985, when it was made the default user interface built into the Atari TOS operating system of the Atari ST line of personal computers.
 It was also bundled by other computer manufacturers and distributors, such as Amstrad.
 Later, it was distributed with the best-sold Digital Research version of DOS for IBM PC compatibles, the DR-DOS 6.0.
 The GEM desktop faded from the market with the withdrawal of the Atari ST line in 1992 and with the popularity of the Microsoft Windows 3.0 in the PC front around the same period of time.
 The Falcon030, released in 1993 was the last computer from Atari to use GEM.

 DeskMate

 Tandy's DeskMate appeared in the early 1980s on its TRS-80 machines and was ported to its Tandy 1000 range in 1984.
 Like most PC GUIs of the time, it depended on a disk operating system such as TRSDOS or MS-DOS.
-The application was popular at the time and included a number of programs like Draw, Text and Calendar, as well as attracting outside investment such as Lotus 1-2-3 for DeskMate.
+The application was popular then and included several programs like Draw, Text, and Calendar, and attracted outside investment such as Lotus 1-2-3 for DeskMate.